-The last six months have been the most challenging we’ve ever faced.
+The last year has been the most challenging we’ve ever faced.

 First, pandemic-triggered claims touting “a decade of ecommerce growth in one quarter” fell short.
 Though substantial, many of ecommerce’s gains have receded in the wake of retail’s return.
 Where COVID once lifted DTC’s tide, a new wave of competitors has rushed to crowd the waters.

 Second, a slew of supply-chain issues have impacted even the world’s finest retailers.
 The results?
 Low-tide GMV during 2021’s third quarter and the first industry-wide down year in Black Friday, Cyber Monday history.

 Third, iOS 14.5 smashed into Facebook advertising, decreasing ROAS by 30% virtually overnight.

 You might be tempted to ask, “How do we fix it?”
 What you should be asking is, “What if we can’t?”

 How do you build a business that succeeds even when Facebook fails?
 How do you not only withstand pressure and chaos, but thrive amid them?

 To use a word coined by Nassim Nicholas Taleb, how do you become “antifragile”?

 Seven characteristics make an ecommerce business antifragile …

 To help, we’ve created a scorecard + quiz along with a PDF guide and video roundtable.